1) What kind of people in India are considered poor?

 24) How have Kerala and West Bengal reduced their poverty?

 Answer: Kerala has focused more on human resource development.
-In West Bengal land reform measures have helped in reducing poverty.
+While, in West Bengal land reform measures have helped in reducing poverty.

 25) How has poverty reduced in Andhra Pradesh and Tamil Nadu?